joaoazevedo25/springJava/README.md

 # Spring Rest API
-Building a Spring Rest API using Mongo as a database in Java
+Building a Spring Rest API in Java using MongoDB as a database